m-lohmann/Conda.jl/README.md

 ```
 ## Miniconda Python Version
 There are two versions of Miniconda, one for Python 2, and one for Python 3.
-This controls the initial version of python uses in the setup of Conda itself,
+This controls the initial version of Python uses in the setup of Conda itself,
-and thus the default version of python for all dependancies.
+and thus the default version of Python for all dependencies.
 You can change the version by setting the enviroment variable `CONDA_JL_VERSION` to `"3"`, prior to installing the Conda.jl package.
-The Miniconda version used in an existing conda enviroment can not be changed.
+The Miniconda version used in an existing Conda enviroment can not be changed.
-Except for the creation of the initial `ROOTENV`, they are identical up to upgrading the version of python, and all that depend upon it.
+Except for the creation of the initial `ROOTENV`, they are identical up to upgrading the version of Python, and all that depend upon it.
 See [the Conda documentation for more information](https://conda.io/docs/py2or3.htm).

-Normal users will not normally need to touch the miniconda verion setting.
+Normal users usually will not need to touch the Miniconda version setting.
-This is provided primary for package developers wishing to test their packages
+This is provided primarily for package developers wishing to test their packages
-with python dependencies, to ensure it works for both Python 2 and Python 3.
+with python dependencies, to ensure they work for both Python 2 and Python 3.
 See docs for defining enviroment variables in [TravisCI](https://docs.travis-ci.com/user/environment-variables/), and [AppVeyor](https://www.appveyor.com/docs/build-configuration/#environment-variables).

 ## Bugs and suggestions

-Conda have been tested on Linux, OS X, and Windows.
+Conda has been tested on Linux, OS X, and Windows.
 It should work on all these
 platforms.

 Please report any bug or suggestion as an